Divine Liturgy Schedule 2018

 If you examine them, you will notice that our main focus is Theosis, that of growing ever closer to God, rather than address secular issues.
 This is what the Church focuses on.
 We believe in the importance of our daily walk with God, and the importance of the hereafter.

 Do join us to contemplate on the issues and thoughts at hand, and reflect on the Holy Scriptural readings and the reflections in the homilies.

-Our small oratory is a PRIVATE space for family and friends to contemplate and read on the Orthodox (Eastern and Oriental), Catholic, Celtic and other illuminated manuscripts such as the “Book of Kells”, “Lindisfarne Gospels”, etc.
+Our small oratory is a PRIVATE space for family and friends to contemplate and read on various Eastern Orthodox Christian texts.